-While psychological dependence is linked to physical dependence, these two conditions are not the same thing.
+While psychological dependence is linked to physical dependence, these two conditions differ.
 When you are physically dependent on a substance, you may experience withdrawal symptoms when you stop using the drug or alcohol.
 Conversely, psychological dependence occurs when you persistently feel the urge to drink or use drugs heavily.
-You feel like you just need one more drink or one more hit to survive, even if your substance use has obvious adverse results.
+You feel like you need to use the substance more, even if your substance use has obvious adverse results.

-A person who has a physical dependence on substances may not have a psychological dependence.
-Conversely, a person who is battling a psychological dependence may not show the symptoms of physical dependence.
-Individuals who are battling a physical dependence need a specific amount of the substance to avoid the symptoms of withdrawal and can affect people even if they are using the dosage that their doctor recommended.
-However, people with a psychological dependence focus solely on their addiction, neglecting their responsibilities and other obligations.
+A person with a physical dependence on substances may not have a psychological dependence.
+Conversely, a person battling psychological dependence may not show the symptoms of physical dependence.
+Individuals battling physical dependence need a specific amount of the substance to avoid withdrawal symptoms, and it can affect people even if they are using the dosage their doctor recommended.
+However, people with psychological dependence focus solely on their addiction, neglecting their responsibilities and other obligations.
 They may also continue using drugs even when the situation is hazardous to themselves or other people.
 It can also cause continuous problems with the people in their lives.

 What Happens When You Get Treatment for Psychological Dependence?

 Our treatment professionals generally recommend a straightforward treatment method when we address addiction.
 When you contact Spokane Falls Recovery Center, we will do an intake assessment to determine your best treatment methods.
 During this time, we will also determine whether you are battling co-occurring mental health disorders like depression or anxiety.
 After your intake assessment, we will develop a treatment plan tailored to your unique needs.